Best Farmers Markets in the East Bay for Kids

 Farmers Markets are a great (admission-free) destination for the whole family to get some fresh air, while also gathering fruits and veggies for the week — and supporting local farmers!

-While all farmers’ markets welcome families, our favorites offer extra family-friendly amenities like fruit sampling, live music, and splash pads on hold or only slowly returning.
+While all farmers’ markets welcome families, our favorites offer extra family-friendly amenities like fruit sampling, live music, and special kid entertainment.

 The list of family-friendly markets | Produce storage guidelines to keep it all fresher longer